 - Does The University Of Chicago Offer A Residency Program?

 Yes.
-The University of Chicago offers a two-year CAMPEP-accredited clinical residency program specializing in therapeutic physics.
-This program admits 1 resident for a start date of July 1 of each calendar year.
-Acceptance into the residency program is extremely competitive and is not linked to completion of either the certificate program or the graduate program at the University of Chicago.
-Please contact the program director, Chester Reft, Ph.D., for more information.
-Plans are currently underway to offer a clinical residency program specializing in diagnostic physics.
+The University of Chicago offers two-year CAMPEP-accredited clinical residencies specializing in both imaging and therapeutic physics.
+These programs admit 1 resident each for a start date of July 1 of each calendar year.
+Acceptance into these residency programs is extremely competitive and is not linked to completion of either the certificate program or the graduate program at the University of Chicago.

 - Who Are the Faculty

 Medical physics faculty members, who are leaders in their field, specializing in medical physics research and clinical practice, provide instruction.
 View a listing of faculty and staff in the Committee on Medical Physics.